IgniteUI/igniteui-xplat-docs/doc/en/components/geo-map-binding-shp-file.md

 ```

 ## Binding Shapefiles
 In the map component, Geographic Series are used for displaying geo-spatial data that is loaded from shape files.
-All types of Geographic Series have an `ItemsSource` property which can be bound to an array of objects.
+All types of Geographic Series have an `DataSource` property which can be bound to an array of objects.
 The `ShapeDataSource` is an example such array because it contains a list of `ShapefileRecord` objects.

 The `ShapefileRecord` class provides properties for storing geo-spatial data, listed in the following table.